natasha-ironhack/cedar-pine-client/README.md

 --do social media icons    DONE
 --do footer links    DONE
---loading symbol     PARTIALLY DONE (make sure all pages have it)
+--loading symbol     PARTIALLY DONE (make sure all pages have it) --on the cart page, fix the lack of space between the message words "candles" and "here".
+DONE --show logout button

 --make green outline for cedar and pine logo
---show logout button
 --make instagram icon bigger
 --fix payment info in url
 --put shopping cart on right side of browser
 —candle filter
 --Make footer stick to bottom of browser
---—button to fill in delivery address if same as billing address --on the cart page, fix the lack of space between the message words "candles" and "here".
+--—button to fill in delivery address if same as billing address

 --hide checkout button until after products are added to cart --after adding a candle, redirect back to candle page --random number on confirmation page